cachilders/asterion/DEVLOG.md

 ## Dev Notes
+**3/24/2024**
+Finished what feels like MVP.
+Below the line is adding an envelope to the engine and allowing it to be a bit more general use, but I'm not holding the project on that.
+It was never about making a proper synth.
+I think I only want it to be one so I can wedge it into other projects.
+All the more reason to keep doing new projects.
+Pretty happy with where everything has landed—not to mention delivering on schedule.

 **3/23/2024**
 Splash screen added.
 Feels a lot like a game.
 Depriorioritized several intended enhancements.
 Not going ahead with gampepad, for now.
 Not adding any on-norns controls.
 I'll add the root note selector for the drone, whatever related params make sense.
 From there I suspect I'll be wrapping development for a bit.
 I could keep tinkering with the engine and probably should.
 I still want to make it more of a synth engine and clean up the rough edges, but we'll see where the waning days of the month take us.
 Otherwise it's dev work for another day.